 Ingredients

-- 12 Cups canned hominy Drained; We used a 6 lb can from the mercado; you could use 2-3 25 oz cans
+- 12 cups canned hominy Drained; We used a 6 lb can from the mercado; you could use 2-3 25 oz cans

 - 2 bay leaves

-- 2 Cloves garlic
+- 2 cloves garlic smashed and peeled

 - 12-15 dried chile peppers We used 4 anchos, 5 passilas, and 5 quajillos

-- 1 Tablespoon Mexican oregano (dried)
+- 1 tablespoon Mexican oregano (dried)

-- 3 Teaspoons salt
+- 1 tablespoon salt

 Instructions

-- Serve soup in bowls and have a lot of garnishes and hot sauces available for people to add to their soup according to their preferences.Garnishes might include radish, lettuce, onions, avocados, limes and a variety of hot sauces (see notes for amounts)
+- Serve soup in bowls and have a lot of side garnishes and hot sauces available for people to add to their soup according to their preferences.Garnishes might include radish, lettuce, onions, avocados, limes and a variety of hot sauces (see notes for amounts)

 Video